hashptl/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
       Hello!
-I am Sulagna, an alias coined by one of my professors -"Skai" is what all my friends call me.
+I am Sulagna. an alias coined by one of my professors -"Skai" is what all my friends call me.
     subtitle: ''
     styles: